 Classroom/Learning Management System

 Your school will typically provide a classroom/learning management system of choice.
 Many K-12 schools use Google Classroom as their choice.
 Some might use Schoology, Blackboard, Moodle, Canvas, or another classroom/learning management system.
 Colleges usually use something like Blackboard or Moodle.
 Refer to your school to see what classroom/learning management system your school is using (or prefers to use).

 Google Classroom is excellent to use as a repository and assignment dropbox.
 You can also create quizzes to host on Google Classroom.
 For a more robust, comprehensive asynchronous remote course experience with better threaded discussions, Schoology might be a better choice.

 Schoology is a more robust course/learning management system that contains all you could need to run a remote course.
 You can create announcements, threaded discussions, quizzes and tests, lectures, and other items.
 Visit their website to explore more of Schoology's features.

-Canvas: See your school for details and links
+See your school for details and links

 Online lesson/lecture followed by assignments

 You can deliver your lessons/lectures online and then ask students to work on assignments and activities, similar to how you would conduct these in your face-to-face classroom.
 The lessons and lectures can be delivered realtime (live) through video chat tools (such as Hangout or Zoom), or pre-recorded using video/audio/text.
 Students will be watching/reading the lecture remotely and then follow your instruction on where they will find their assignments, finish by when.
 Once students have completed their assignment or activity, they will submit it to you either through the course/learning management system (i.e. Google Classroom) or through email.
 We advise you to use your course/learning management system for submitting work since it will be in one location and students can retrieve feedback through the system you use.